At least 21 dead after tornadoes rake US Midwest, South

 Sullivan Mayor Clint Lamb said at a news conference that an area south of the county seat of about 4,000 “is essentially unrecognizable right now” and that several people were rescued from rubble overnight.
 There were reports of as many as 12 people injured, he said, and search-and-rescue teams combed damaged areas.

-In the Little Rock area, at least one person was killed and more than 50 were hurt, some critically, authorities said.
+In the Little Rock area, at least one person was killed and more than 50 were hurt, some critically.

-The National Weather Service said the tornado was a high-end EF3 twister with wind speeds up to 165 mph (265 kph) and a path as long as 25 miles (40 kilometers).
+The National Weather Service said that tornado was a high-end EF3 twister with wind speeds up to 165 mph (265 kph) and a path as long as 25 miles (40 kilometers).

-Masoud Shahed-Ghaznavi was having lunch at home when the tornado roared through his neighborhood, causing him to hide in his laundry room as sheetrock fell on his head and windows shattered.
+Masoud Shahed-Ghaznavi was lunching at home when it roared through his neighborhood, causing him to hide in the laundry room as sheetrock fell on his head and windows shattered.
 When he emerged, the house was mostly rubble.

 “I see everything around me is sky,” Shahed-Ghaznavi recalled.
 He barely slept Friday night.